dbca-wa/wastd/docs/specification.rst

 Task
 ----
-Improve the information pipeline from stranded animal to ministerial / managerial inquiry, so that timely, defensible, reproducible, and accessible insight is available.
+Improve the information pipeline from databased, stranded animal to ministerial / managerial inquiry, so that timely, defensible, reproducible, and accessible insight is available.
 Digitise and curate the backlog of old stranding reports, while retaining the full data lineage.

 Constraints